Abbey

 In 1924 Dom

-Bellot was asked to make plans for a extension of the abbey.
-He designed a
+Bellot was asked to make plans for a extension of the

-and many monks were surprised by the rich colors he proposed.
-Only the
+It was too expensive and many monks were surprised by the rich colours he

-bedrooms for the monks.
-The designe is signed by architect Stassin, but it
+with bedrooms for the monks.
+The design is signed by architect Stassin, but it shows Bellot is responsible for most of the

-the abbey cemetary in 1929.
-This was created according plans.
+idea.
+Also a design was made for the abbey cemetery in 1929.
+This was created

 The Dutch

-architect Kropholler would ultimately extend the abbey in a sober style in
+architect Kropholler would ultimately extend the

-design front north Affligem, dom
+design front north Affligem, dom Bellot |

 |